edsoncelio/cdktf-go/README.md

-# cdktf-golang
+# CDK for Terraform - with Go

-A few examples using CDKTF with Golang to compare with HCL.
+A few examples using [CDKTF](https://developer.hashicorp.com/terraform/cdktf) with Golang to compare with HCL.

+To install - check the [installation guide](https://developer.hashicorp.com/terraform/tutorials/cdktf/cdktf-install#install-cdktf).

 ## Commands
 Initializing the project: